-Why do people sell Bread Science on Amazon for $99?
+Why do people sell Bread Science on Amazon or other sites for $99?
 Is it out of print?

 Can you sign my book?

 I’m happy to sign your book, but you have to tell me when you order it.
 Seriously, Mom is really fast, and if you wait, your book will be mailed.
 Also, let me know if you want it signed to anyone in particular.
 If you don’t specify a name, I will sign the book without personalizing it.

 Why won’t my dough rise?